History of AIPAC in Timeline

 In 1980, Thomas Dine became the executive director of AIPAC and developed its grassroots campaign.

-In 1982, activists affiliated with AIPAC in Skokie, Illinois, backed Richard J. Durbin to oust U.S. representative Paul Findley (R-Illinois), who had shown enthusiasm for PLO leader Yasir Arafat.
+In 1982, activists affiliated with AIPAC in Skokie, Illinois, backed Richard J. Durbin to oust U.S. representative Paul Findley, who had shown enthusiasm for PLO leader Yasir Arafat.

-In 1984, Senator Charles H. Percy (R-Illinois) was defeated by Democrat Paul Simon after Simon was asked by Robert Asher, an AIPAC board member in Chicago, to run against Percy.
+In 1984, Senator Charles H. Percy was defeated after supporting a deal to allow Saudi Arabia to buy sophisticated airborne early warning and control (AWAC) military planes.
+Paul Simon was asked by Robert Asher, an AIPAC board member in Chicago, to run against Percy.

 1987: Pro-Israel PACs Operated by AIPAC Officials

-Since 1990, Pro-Israel interests have contributed $56.8 million in individual, group, and soft money donations to federal candidates and party committees.
+According to the non-partisan OpenSecrets, since 1990, Pro-Israel interests have contributed $56.8 million in individual, group, and soft money donations to federal candidates and party committees

-In 1992, AIPAC president David Steiner resigned after being recorded boasting about his political influence in obtaining aid for Israel.
-Steiner claimed to have influenced Jim Baker and negotiated with the incoming Clinton administration regarding appointments.
+In 1992, AIPAC president David Steiner resigned after being recorded boasting about his political influence in obtaining aid for Israel, including negotiating with the Bush and incoming Clinton administrations.

 2000: AIPAC Board Donations